EMF is Greater Than Terminal Voltage: Understanding the Relationship Between the Two

 While EMF and terminal voltage are both measured in volts, they are not always the same.
 In fact, in many cases, the EMF is greater than the terminal voltage.

-See also What Causes EMF Sensitivity: Understanding the Impact of Electromagnetic Fields on Human Health
+See also EMF Juliet: Exploring the Impact of Electromagnetic Fields on Our Health

 This is because the terminal voltage is affected by the resistance of the circuit.
 As current flows through the circuit, it encounters resistance, which causes the voltage to drop.
 The amount of voltage drop is determined by Ohm’s law, which states that the voltage drop is equal to the current multiplied by the resistance.